Fonta1n3/FullyNoded/Docs/Lightning.md

 In Fully Noded go to "Settings" > "Node Manager" > ⚡️:<br/>
 - add the rpcuser: `lightning`
-- add the rpc password which is the `http-pass` you added to the config from above: `aPassWordYouWillSoonCreate`
+- add the rpc password which is the `http-pass` you added to the config from above: `aPasswordYouWillSoonCreate`
-- add the onion address (hostname) we created earlier, in the config it is the value for `announce-addr`, ensure you add the port at the end: `theHostnameYouJustSavedFromThePreviousSteps.onion:1312`
+- add the onion address (hostname) we created earlier, ensure you add the port at the end: `theHostnameYouJustSavedFromThePreviousSteps.onion:1312`

 Thats it, Fully Noded will now automatically use those credentials for any lightning related functionality.
 You can only have one lightning node at a a time, to add a new one just overwrite the existing credentials.